True Bible Facts and Biblical Stories

 -

-This growth began during World War II and has continued at an increasing pace.
+This growth in knowledge began during World War II and has continued at an increasing pace since then.

 -